What is CAIQ?

 CAIQ-Lite is a shorter and condensed version of CAIQ that allows cloud customers to more easily engage with their service providers.
-CAIQ-Lite contains 71 questions compared to the 261 found in the CAIQ, while still addressing all 16 of the CCM’s control domains.
-This is a great option for a fast-paced cloud provider environment that isn’t suited to a more thorough questionnaire like the CAIQ.
+CAIQ-Lite contains 71 questions compared to the 261 found in CAIQ, while still addressing all 16 of CCM’s control domains.
+This is a great option for a fast-paced cloud provider environment that isn’t suited to a more thorough questionnaire like CAIQ.

 Download CAIQ v4 here or visit the Consensus Assessments Working Group page to learn more about CSA research for vendor assessments.